Ravens overcome Jackson's 4 INTs, beat Browns 16-10

 INJURIES

-Hunt was in his first game back from a calf injury. … Ravens DT Calais Campbell (concussion) missed the game. … Cleveland T Jack Conklin, who returned from an elbow injury for this game, hurt his knee in the first quarter.
-He tried to walk off gingerly, but then his right knee seemed to give out.
+Cleveland T Jack Conklin, who returned from an elbow injury for this game, hurt his knee in the first quarter.
+He tried to walk off gingerly, but then his right knee seemed to give out. … Hunt was in his first game back from a calf injury. … Ravens DT Calais Campbell (concussion) missed the game. … Browns TE Harrison Bryant hurt his ankle.
+He and Conklin will both have MRIs.

 UP NEXT